marcglasberg/i18n_extension/README.md

 Note the resolver only decides the **locale of the app**.
 Then, when a string is translated, if there's no translation for that exact locale, the closest available translation is used anyway, as explained in the [Fallback rules](#fallback-rules) section.
-For example, with the default resolver, a user whose only device locale is `pt-PT`, in an app with `supportedLocales: ['pt-BR'.asLocale, 'en-US'.asLocale]`, gets `pt-PT` as the app locale, and then sees the `pt-BR` translations.
+For example, with `I18n.exactMatchResolver`, a user whose only device locale is `pt-PT`, in an app with `supportedLocales: ['pt-BR'.asLocale, 'en-US'.asLocale]`, gets `pt-PT` as the app locale, and then sees the `pt-BR` translations.